What is DUNCAN ENGINEERING LIMITED ORDER email virus?

 Some examples of other malspam campaigns are "TNT EXPRESS Email Virus", "FedEx Invoice Ready Email Virus" and "PO Copy Email Virus".
-What most malspam campaigns have in common is that they are disguised as official emails from legitimate companies, organizations and they contain some link or malicious attachment.
-More examples of malware that cyber criminals distribute via malspam are Ursnif, Dridex, TrickBot.
+They are all disguised as official emails from legitimate companies/organizations and contain links or malicious attachments.
+More examples of malware that cyber criminals distribute via malspam are Ursnif, Dridex, and TrickBot.

 How did "DUNCAN ENGINEERING LIMITED ORDER email virus" infect my computer?

 This email has a malicious image called "DUNCAN PO ORDER.img" attached to it.
 This file installs malware (a Remote Administration Trojan named Agent Tesla), but only if users/recipients download and open it.
 Note that cyber criminals use other file formats to distribute malware as well.

 Note that when users open malicious documents with Microsoft Office versions released before year 2010, they allow the documents to install malware automatically.
 Newer versions include "Protected View" mode, which prevents malicious documents from installing malware.
 I.e., they do not install malware unless users enable editing/content (macros commands).

 To avoid infecting the system with malware spread through spam mail, you are strongly advised not to open suspicious or irrelevant emails, especially those with any attachments or links present in them.
 Use official and verified download channels.